Rights Of Individual Moral Agents Defined & Explained

 Therefore liberty directly follows from life.

-3. The Right to Property (extension of action over time)
+3. The Right to Property

 Property = the material means of survival.